HL7/cqf-recommendations/pages/documentation-approach-05-06-agile-cpg-development-approach.md

 **Leveraging a Knowledge Base (Knowledge Content Management System)**

-For an introduction to knowledge content management systems see sections on knowledge management in Knowledge Representation <!-- Link to doc 05.03 !--> from knowledge engineering lifecycle.
-More details on knowledge content management systems and their role(s) in knowledge-driven systems, see the section on Knowledge Architecture and Knowledge Content Management System <!-- Link to doc 06.03 !-->
+For an introduction to knowledge content management systems see sections on knowledge management in [Knowledge Representation (as relates to KE)](documentation-approach-05-03-knowledge-representation.html) <!-- Link to doc 05.03 !--> from knowledge engineering lifecycle.
+More details on knowledge content management systems and their role(s) in knowledge-driven systems, see the section on [Knowledge Architecture and Knowledge Content Management System](documentation-approach-06-03-knowledge-architecture.html) <!-- Link to doc 06.03 !-->

 The knowledge content management system leverages various features of the knowledge assets in the knowledge base (the corpus of knowledge assets and content) and is what enables the Agile practice of Domain-driven design/ development.
 A knowledge content management system is a nearly essential capability for knowledge engineers to manage a large corpus of interrelated knowledge assets as is needed for much of the Agile knowledge engineering methodologies described above to be feasible for any significant effort.